evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 - Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
 - Sport: Dynamic steering, low suspension with dynamic throttle and suspension.
-- Custom: Custom-defined steering, suspension, and throttle response.
+- Custom: User-defined settings for steering, suspension, and throttle response.
 - Off-Road: Balanced steering, max suspension height with balanced throttle and damping.

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 355 mm, and the rear discs are 355 mm.
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 355 mm, while the rear discs are 355 mm.

 ### Regenerative Braking